In this latest chapter of Birds of Prey fanfiction, Sonya Blade confronts Seattle crime lord, China White.

 “We’re not allowed up there!”

-Sonya dropped the waiter to the ground.
+Sonya dropped the server onto the ground.

 Still, they weren’t anything Sonya couldn’t handle.

-The four men were looking for a fight; two of them pressed forward.
-She met one of them with a fist to the jaw that sent the man to the ground.
+Two of them pressed forward, looking to flank her.
+She met one of them with a fist to the jaw that sent the man against the wall of doors.

-Sonya ducked the punch, spinning to a position behind her attacker with her back to the other two men.
-They held their positions while Sonya dispatched their ally with a chop to the throat.
+Sonya ducked the punch, spinning to a position behind her attacker with her back to the two men who were yet to engage.

 Turning, Sonya looked at the other men.
 “Sure you wanna do this?”